 God calls each of us to a particular vocation in life.
 The Catholic Church defines both particular vocations as three states of life: single, married, religious, and also a general vocation of all baptized believers.
 [Read more…]

 Since the Reformation much ink has flowed from the pens of writers discussing the pros and cons of infant baptism.
 The main argument has centered on what the Bible does or does not teach.
 This is a fallacious contention for the simple reason that the New Testament (NT) canon was not established for all practical purposes until well into the fifth century.
 Even after this there were those who still disputed the use of all twenty-seven books.
 [Read more…]

 Baptism is the first of seven sacraments and the way in which a person becomes a member of the Catholic Church.
-Who can receive a Catholic baptism?
-Anyone who has not already been baptized can receive the sacrament of Baptism in the Catholic Church.
-The Catechism of the Catholic Church states that “Every person not […]

 The Bible contains many “rules and regulations” concerning baptism.
 All of these “rules and regulations” in the Bible regarding baptism are for adults since that in the entire Bible the people that are speaking and interacting are an adult, or they are people that are old enough to have a comprehension level of an adult.
 To better rephrase the latter part of the last statement; all of the Biblical figures, which are adults, are of the age of reason; they are able to discern what is right and what is wrong.
 [Read more…]